isomerpages/govtech-corp/_careers/Students and Graduates/Technology Associate Programme.md

 ---
 ### What is Technology Associate Programme and who is it for?
 * Our Technology Associate Programme (TAP) is an exclusive two-year personalised talent programme designed for you to build a strong foundation towards becoming a technology leader.
-* <font color="red"> We are looking for final-year or fresh graduates from university who are... (include any specific qualifications or skillsets required to meet the criteria here) </font>
+We are looking for final-year or fresh graduates from university who are... (include any specific qualifications or skillsets required to meet the criteria here)
 * Choose from one of our tech domains to grow your skills technically and professionally

+---

 ### What you can gain from the programme